Comparing Beer, Hot Dog, and Ticket Prices at Major League Baseball Parks

 Most Expensive Baseball Parks for Hot Dogs

 If you’re looking to save some money in the stadium, you’re better off skipping the hot dog and sticking with peanuts and cracker jacks at these ballparks.
-Once again, Petco Park and Oracle Park top the list as the most expensive stadiums selling hot dogs.
-Check out this list of stadiums that offer hot dogs for $7 or more, which is higher than the league average price for beer.
+California-based Petco Park and Oracle Stadium sell hot dogs for nearly $8, over $2 more than the league average.
+Check out this list of the most expensive baseball parks for hot dogs.

 • Colorado Rockies (Coors Field): $7